abhishekt711/ACC_ASA_ADAS/README.md

 Link3: Deployment of autonomous vehicle in IIT Hyderabad, India campus: https://www.linkedin.com/posts/tihan-iit-hyderabad_tihan-iithyderabad-innovatewithtihan-activity-7112009566434803712-SKUz?utm_source=share&utm_medium=member_ios

+The work is submitted in IEEE Transaction on Consumer Electronics.
+The corresponding code will be published upon publication of the paper.

 The Code for LiDAR based autonomous Navigation including Adaptive Cruise control and Adaptive steering assist is coming soon.
 The complete Navigation stack includes:

 1) Mapping Package: To create a map of an environment using LiDAR point cloud data and the map is stored in PCD file.